What are legal parking spaces?

 Report it immediately to the Parking Office.

 Your permit is valid in your assigned lot all hours.
-See back of this brochure for details on additional evening/weekend parking allowances.

 - 20-minute load zones are located around campus.
 You do not need a permit to access these load zones, but must observe the time limit.